Funding Opportunities for Tenure-Track Faculty

 Broad Agency Announcement - Young Investigator Program, Army Research Office

 The ARO Young Investigator Program is included in the ARO Section of the ARL Core Broad Agency Announcement for Basic and Applied Scientific Research.
-Scroll down to Section 11.2.
+Scroll down to Section II.3.b.
 Young Investigators Program (YIP).
 The objective of the YIP is to attract to Army research outstanding young university faculty members, to support their research, and to encourage their teaching and research careers.
 This program is open to U.S. citizens, Nationals, and resident aliens holding tenure-track positions at U.S. universities and colleges, who have held their graduate degrees (Ph.D. or equivalent) for fewer than five years at the time of application.
 YIP awards are up to $120,000 per year for three years.

 Department of Energy